 All Parties will provide qualified personnel to participate in workgroups, committees, and training in support of wildland fire management.

+All Parties will ensure that their employees are trained, certified, and made available to participate in the wildland fire program locally, regionally, and nationally as the situation demands.
+Employees with operational, administrative, or other skills will support the wildland fire program.

-IV.IAll Parties will support wildland fire research, identify research needs and priorities, provide personnel and logistical support for research projects, and assist with technology transfer and implementation of research results.
-(See Section )
+All Parties will support wildland fire research, identify research needs and priorities, provide personnel and logistical support for research projects, and assist with technology transfer and implementation of research results.
+(See Section IV.I)

 All Parties will work together to develop and implement invasive species controls designed to prevent spread resulting from fire management activities.

 All Parties will cooperate with each other, interested parties, and the public to prevent unauthorized ignition of wildfires.